Student Experience

 Our commitment to Equality, Diversity and Inclusion ensures that vulnerable people are not marginalised or labelled and have a right to our wide-range of support services to help them continue and achieve.
 We regularly take and respond to student and parent/carer feedback as part of a continuous improvement cycle, for example, through individual learning plan days, feedback from parent/carer evenings, surveys and course reviews.

-Hear from our students
+Hear from our students and alumni

 For more of an insight into what learning and life is like at Callywith College, hear from more of our students by visiting our student experience hub and follow us on Instagram and Facebook.